-The PSAT (a pre-SAT) taken by virtually every U.S. 11th grader (and many younger students) and it’s also the qualifying test for the National Merit Scholarship Competition (NMSC).
+The PSAT (a pre-SAT) taken by 11th grader (and many younger students), and it’s also the qualifying test for the National Merit Scholarship Competition (NMSC).

-Students tested in October and their scores become available in December 2016.
-Counselors will receive the data on December 5th and a week later on December 12th scores will be available online for families in each student’s CollegeBoard account.
-Most schools opt to also receive paper reports to distribute to students.
-These will arrive at the schools in January 2017.
+Students tested in October and their scores become available in December 2017.
+Scores will be available online for families in each student’s CollegeBoard account.

-So how can you receive your scores NOW before your school gets the paper report in January?
+So how can you receive your scores NOW?

 - Go to the CollegeBoard website.